Adds real-time alert notifications by push, text and voice calls to your IXON Cloud

 In the IXON Cloud platform under Messages -> Settings -> Webhooks add a new webhook.
 You just need to configure your SIGNL4 webhook URL including your team secret here.

-In order to add the data source you can go to your device, then to the Services tab and add a new service.
-Enter a name and IP address (can be random but you will need the IP address later).
-Add a data source with protocol LoggerAPI and a password (you will need the password later).
+In order to add the data source you can go to your device in Fleet Manager, then to the Services section and add a new data source with the protocol LoggerAPI.
+Enter a name and IP address (can be random but you will need the IP address later) and a password (you will need the password later).
+Also add a variable to configure the alarm on.

 Please note that this step might differ depending on the agent.

 Now you need to configure Cloud Notify.
-Therefore, go to your device and then to Apps -> Cloud Notify and add a new alarm.
+Therefore, go to your device in Fleet Manager and then to Services > Data source name > Alarm triggers and add a new alarm.
 Here you can specify the conditions.
-You can even specify instruction on how to resolve the issue.
+You can even specify instructions on how to resolve the issue.

 This is it.
 You can now test your IoT scenario by simulating the temperature change.
 You will then receive an alert in your SIGNL4 app.